 I made them last night and if it's the same ones your talking about they taste like mashed potatoes.
-I just steam the cauliflower in the microwave, try to make sure when they are done they don't have as much liquid in them. then you put them in the blender or food processor to texture and add butter or butter spray and roasted garlic. no milk is needed.
-So good!
-So good for you too!
+I just steam the cauliflower in the microwave, try to make sure when they are done they don't have as much liquid in them.

 The best way I have ever had Cauliflower Mash is to take an onion cut, at least 1 cauliflower cut up and a garlic clove cut up.
 Boil this til soft and then drain very well.
 Add some goat cheese or cottage cheese pepper and mash.
 When it doesn't matter for dietary reason, I will add just a little potato flakes just to make them more firm you will be surprised just a little bit of that potato taste and you will think it's all potato.

 I used cream cheese, salt, pepper, garlic, onion powder, came out great.
 Mashed with a manual potato masher.
 CostCo sells packages of Boursin cheese, garlic & herbs, and others.
 We'll try this instead next time.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 |I'm looking for the "copycat" recipe for the delicious mashed cauliflower (like mashed potatoes) from Ruby Tuesdays.
 It is the best -- you don't even know you're eating cauliflower!|